 Aviation security measures are described in ECAC Doc 30, Part II, a policy statement adopted by all 44 ECAC Member States.

 It includes security provisions at national and airport level in addition to specific baseline measures for securing airports, aircraft, passengers, cabin baggage, hold baggage, cargo and mail, in-flight supplies and airport supplies.
 Provisions on in-flight security, ATM and cyber security and the management of threats and hijackings are also included in Doc 30, Part II.
 Its annexes support the understanding and implementation of these measures by ECAC Member States.
 Additionally, the ECAC Aviation Security Handbook provides best practices in the fields of risk management, training and human factors, cyber security, security culture, landside security, behaviour detection and other security measures.
-Doc 30, its annexes and the handbook documents are regularly updated, and new documents are developed and shared with ECAC Member States.

 The ECAC work programme for security matters is delivered by an organisational structure which was established in 2006.
 It ensures an efficient delivery of the tasks as well as an optimal use of national expertise in the technical and operational field.